A Guide to Self Employment Tax Form Requirements

 Self-employed individuals do not pay Federal Insurance Contributions Act (FICA) taxes because they do not have wages.
 Instead, the self-employment (SE) tax was created in 1951 to enable self-employed individuals to build up Social Security (and, starting in 1966, Medicare) credits.
 Essentially, the SE tax is a combination of the employer and employee share of FICA, applying to net earnings from self-employment tax.
 Self-employment tax is figured on Schedule SE, Self-Employment Tax, of Form 1040.

 Currently, the rate for the Social Security portion of the self-employment tax is 12.4 percent.
 The rate for the Medicare portion is 2.9 percent.
-For example, for 2019, the tax rate of 12.4 percent applies to 92.35 percent of net earnings up to $132,900 (the wage base for the Social Security tax); the 2.9 percent rate applies to all net earnings (there is no ceiling for this portion of the tax).
-A self-employed individual with earnings (revenue minus deductible expenses) of $150,000 in 2019 would pay over $20,000 in SE tax.
+For example, for 2020, the tax rate of 12.4 percent applies to 92.35 percent of net earnings up to $137,700 (the wage base for the Social Security tax, which increased to $142,800); the 2.9 percent rate applies to all net earnings (there is no ceiling for this portion of the tax).
+A self-employed individual with earnings (revenue minus deductible expenses) of $150,000 would expect to pay over $20,000 in SE tax.

 One half of the self-employment tax is deductible from gross income (i.e., on Schedule 1 of Form 1040).
 This adjusted gross income write-off can be claimed whether or not personal deductions are itemized.
 It is not subtracted from business income.